1. What are third-party browser extensions?

 6. How is encryption handled for data at rest?

-DrChrono encrypts all our data at rest including database (and its backups) via whole disk encryption using AES 256-bit encryption algorithms.
+DrChrono encrypts all our data at rest including the database (and its backups) via whole disk encryption using AES 256-bit encryption algorithms.
 Our data center is both physically and electronically secured.
 Our servers are isolated from the Internet by using a firewall which is a hardware and software system that blocks access by unauthorized parties.